There was a lot of hype around Kadence theme in the past year. Was it justified? Let’s find out.

 Kadence plays well with most popular WordPress page builders like:

-I think that Kadence + Elementor is a great duo, as you can use the built-in features of Kadence and create new layouts and add extra functionality with Elementor.
+I think that Kadence + Gutenberg editor is a great duo, as you can use the built-in features of Kadence and create new layouts and add extra functionality with Kadence Blocks.
 This would be my preferred set up.

-If you like the default editor Gutenberg, you can use it as well, as all your blocks will be available and editable in the WordPress editor.
-For that, you’ll simply need to use the Gutenberg Blocks plugin by Kadence.
+If you like the default editor Gutenberg, you can use it to build your whole site, as all your blocks will be available and editable in the WordPress editor.
+For that, you simply need the Kadence Blocks plugin.

 In order to import demo templates, you’ll need to install the Kadence Starter Templates plugin.
-From there, you can choose the preferred page builder (currently, it’s just Gutenberg or Elementor) and import your demos.
+Then, go to WP admin – Appearance – Starter Templates choose the preferred page builder (currently, it’s Gutenberg or Elementor) and import your demos.

 I find the import options very useful, as you can choose the color scheme, font and additional required plugins.